 Pair together; he’s at the nest hole.

-As we watched their behaviour, we noticed that they kept leaving the big Aspens to visit the bottom five feet of a nearby Balsam Fir.
-Closer examination after they left it showed why: (Click to enlarge the images in the cluster.)
+As we watched their behaviour, we noticed that both birds kept leaving the big Aspens to visit the bottom five feet of a nearby young Balsam Fir.
+Closer examination after they left it showed why: (Click cluster images to enlarge.)